Naturally Daily

 Discuss how much you are going to spend on your wedding and who’s paying for which item.
 Whether you want a simple wedding or a lavish one, it should be done with your mutual consent.

-You may have kids after your marriage which will add some extra values to your expenses.
-If one of you need to quit your job to raise the child, make sure you can afford to do so.
+You may have kids after your marriage which will add some extra value to your expenses.
+If one of you needs to quit your job to raise the child, make sure you can afford to do so.

 3. Discuss The Roles